High School Co-op

 Course Description:

-This ONE SEMESTER course is designed to provide students with a practical knowledge and understanding of the study of the American government, and its direct connection to its citizens.
-Students will be able to apply knowledge of the Magna Carta, Articles of Confederation, Ratification, The US Constitution, The Bill of Rights, and demonstrate their understanding of how the American system of government functions on the local, state, and national levels as well as the impact on individual citizens.
-Students will also be able to demonstrate their understanding that US citizens have both rights and responsibilities in order for our government to function for the betterment of our society.
-Students will actively investigate national, state, and local issues, read and participate in discussions, and develop informed arguments using a variety of forms.
+This course is designed to provide students with a practical knowledge and understanding of the study of the American government, and its direct connection to its citizens.
+Students will be able to apply knowledge of the Magna Carta, Articles of Confederation, Ratification, The US Constitution, The Bill of Rights, and demonstrate their understanding of how the American system of government functions on the local, state and national levels as well as the impact on individual citizens.
+Students will also be able to demonstrate their understanding that US citizens have both rights and responsibilities in order for our government to function to the betterment of our society.
+Students will actively investigate national, state and local issues, read and participate in discussions, and develop informed arguments using a variety of forms.

 Specifically, the course aims to develop knowledge and understanding of the following: